stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 to the city of broad squares and prismatic fountains, you need only to turn back to the thoughts and visions of your wistful boyhood.

-  &ldquo;Look! through that window shine the stars of eternal night.
+   "Look! through that window shine the stars of eternal night.
 Even now they are shining above the scenes you have known and cherished, drinking of their charm that they may shine more lovely over the gardens of dream.
-There is Antares&mdash;he is winking at this moment over the roofs of Tremont Street, and you could see him from your window on Beacon Hill.
+There is Antares--he is winking at this moment over the roofs of Tremont Street, and you could see him from your window on Beacon Hill.
 Out beyond those stars yawn the gulfs from whence my mindless masters have sent me.
 Some day you too may traverse them, but if you are wise you will beware such folly; for of those